 I'm a big fan of undergraduate research experiences.
 Really, I support the full spectrum of experiential (or applied) learning experiences which include service learning, civic engagement, study abroad and research.
 All of these "immersion" activities have the potential to integrate learning.
-One of What research questions are you currently interested in?
+One of the primary objectives of my research program has been to provide research opportunities accessible to my students.
+What is your specialty in your field?